martinfuchs/DepthKit/README.md

  * Microsoft Xbox Kinect (Only compatible with the older model number, 1414)

 #### External Video Camera
-The RGBDToolkit can use any external HD video camera, including digital SLRs, Go-Pros, and even iPhones.
-We'll be using to use Digital SLR's like the Canon 5D for the purposes of the tutorials.
+The RGBDToolkit can use any external HD video camera, including digital SLRs, GoPros and even newer iPhones.
+We'll be using to use DSLR's like the Canon 5D MkII for the purposes of the tutorials.

 #### Mounts
 The workflow requires the use of a hardware fixture to secure the external HD camera to the depth sensor.
 The simplest approach is to lash them up with zip ties and rubber bands, but we've designed a few other options